revbayes/revbayes.archive/projects/meson/README.md

 ## Install tools

-Before compiling revbayes, you need to install C++ compiler.
+Before compiling revbayes, you need to install a C++ compiler.
 Then you need to install meson and BOOST.

 ### Mac:
 - First install XCode and homebrew